binti59/xandeum-pnode-analytics/submission-package/VIDEO_SCRIPT.md

 "The Xandeum pNode Analytics platform delivers enterprise-grade monitoring with features you'd expect from commercial validator dashboards like stakewiz.com - but specifically tailored for Xandeum's pNode network."

-"The platform is live at xandeum-pnode-analytics.manus.space, and the full source code is available on GitHub.
+"The platform is live at xandanalytics.bikramjitchowdhury.com, and the full source code is available on GitHub.
 Thank you for considering this submission!"

 ---